ranukund/oneCCL/_sources/programming-model.rst

 * Set up distributed computations.

-* Perform collective communication operations (for example, ALLREDUCE, BROADCAST, GATHER).
+* Perform collective communication operations (for example, ALLREDUCE, BROADCAST, ALLGATHER).

 .. seealso:: See `oneCCL specification`_ that oneCCL is based on.